agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 ### The *programming language* one

->> The code is unmaintainable but at least it's in Ruby so that's good.
+>> The code is unmaintainable but at least now it's in Ruby so that's good.

 You might think this is a joke but I heard this in serious conversations and it demonstrates great ignorance on software programming.